-(59) When you have meditated on actuality like this
+(59) When you have meditated on the facts of reality like this

-In the stages to enlightenment one passes through five paths – these are pathway minds, in other words, five different levels of mind, of understanding.
-You achieve the first of these, a pathway mind of accumulating or building up, when – if you’re following this in a Mahayana way – when you have uncontrived bodhichitta; in other words you don’t have to build up to it with all the meditation lines of reasoning.
-You’re able to just automatically have it.
+In the stages to enlightenment, one passes through five paths; these are the pathway minds, the five different levels of mind, of understanding.
+We achieve the first of these, a pathway mind of accumulating or building up, when – if we’re following this in a Mahayana way – when we have uncontrived bodhichitta; in other words, we don’t have to build up to it with all the meditation lines of reasoning.
+We’re able to just automatically have it.

-And then you’re building up or accumulating, basically, the two enlightenment-building networks more and more and you’re working to gain shamatha, the stilled and settled state of mind, and vipashyana, an exceptionally perceptive state of mind, which has a correct understanding of voidness.
-So, that’s what you’re working on on this first path.
+Then, we’re building up or accumulating, basically, the two enlightenment-building networks more and more, and we’re working to gain shamatha, the stilled and settled state of mind and vipashyana, an exceptionally perceptive state of mind, which has a correct understanding of voidness.
+That’s what we’re working on in this first path.

-When we actually gain that shamatha and vipashyana, in other words, when we gain the perfect concentration with the correct understanding of voidness – first it’s going to be a conceptual cognition of voidness – then we achieve the second path, which is the path of application or a path of preparation – we’re applying the skills that we’ve learned in the first path, that we’ve developed in the first path, going deeper and deeper with the understanding of voidness.
-So, that second state or path has various stages and “heat stage” is the first of these.
+When we actually gain that shamatha and vipashyana, in other words, when we gain the perfect concentration with the correct understanding of voidness, it’s first going to be a conceptual cognition of voidness; then we achieve the second path, which is the path of application or a path of preparation.
+We’re applying the skills that we’ve learned in the first path, that we’ve developed in the first path, going deeper and deeper with the understanding of voidness.
+That second state or path has various stages, and the “heat (stage)” is the first of these.

-So what it’s saying is that “when you’ve meditated on voidness and then gradually you attain the heat stage,” that means the conceptual cognition of voidness, then we achieve nonconceptual cognition of voidness and then we start progressing through the ten bodhisattva stages, the ten bhumis.
-And the first of these is the “extremely joyous one.”
-So he says, “and then,” basically after you achieve the conceptual cognition of the heat stage, the conceptual cognition of voidness, “you attain the extremely joyous one,” that’s the non-conceptual cognition of voidness, and then, it says, “the enlightenment of Buddhahood will not be far.”
+What it’s saying is that “when you’ve meditated on the facts of reality (voidness) and then have gradually attained the heat (stage),” that means the conceptual cognition of voidness; then, we achieve non-conceptual cognition of voidness and we start progressing through the ten bodhisattva stages, the ten bhumis.
+The first of these is the “extremely joyous one.”
+He says, “then,” after we achieve the conceptual cognition of the heat stage, the conceptual cognition of voidness, “you will attain (the stage of) extremely joyous one,” that’s the non-conceptual cognition of voidness, and then, it says, “the enlightenment of Buddhahood will not be far.”

-Then we have to proceed to the fourth path, which is the path of meditation or accustoming ourselves to this non-conceptual cognition of voidness so that we’re going to be able to have it all the time, not just in meditative absorption, and that we are able to cut through everything that’s blocking enlightenment.
+Then, we have to proceed to the fourth path, which is the path of meditation or accustoming ourselves to this non-conceptual cognition of voidness so that we’re able to have it all the time, not just in meditative absorption, and then we are able to cut through everything that’s blocking enlightenment.

-The first zillion eons is to get the non-conceptual cognition of voidness.
-So, when we first get that, then we no longer have grasping for true existence that’s based on conceptual frameworks.
-But we still have automatically arising grasping for true existence.
-So the second set of a zillion eons is required to get rid of that.
-Then, when we’ve gotten rid of that, we are rid of the obscurations preventing liberation, in other words, we’re liberated, we’re an arhat.
+The first set of zillion eons is to get the non-conceptual cognition of voidness.
+When we first get that, then we no longer have grasping for self-established existence that’s based on conceptual frameworks.
+Nevertheless, we still have automatically arising grasping for self-established existence.
+The second set of a zillion eons is required to get rid of that.
+When we’ve gotten rid of that, we are rid of the obscurations preventing liberation; in other words, we’re liberated and we’re an arhat.

-But we’re still left with our mind making appearances of inherent existence due to the habits of grasping for true existence.
-That appearance-making of inherent existence is what prevents enlightenment or omniscience.
-So it takes the third set of zillion eons of building up more and more positive force so that our non-conceptual cognition of voidness will get rid of those obscurations.
-Because basically, if we’re able to stay focused non-conceptually on voidness always, absolutely forever, then no more appearance-making of inherent existence, it’s finished.
+However, we’re still left with our mind making appearances of self-established existence due to the habits of grasping for self-established existence.
+That appearance-making of self-established existence is what prevents enlightenment or omniscience.
+It takes the third set of zillion eons of building up more and more positive force so that our non-conceptual cognition of voidness will get rid of those obscurations.
+Because if we’re always able to stay focused non-conceptually on voidness, absolutely forever, then there is no more appearance-making of self-established existence; it’s finished.